Skip to main content

 Department inquiries: policy@bccnm.ca

-Louise Aerts, Chief Officer, Strategy, Governance and Reconciliation
+Louise Aerts, Chief Officer, Strategy, Governance & Reconciliation

 Louise has more than 15 years of executive level experience in the regulatory arena.
-Her leadership guides the college and our board and committees on strategy and governance matters.
-Louise balances her governance responsibilities with her other key responsibility: integrating reconciliation, equity, diversity, and inclusion into all aspects of the college's work.
+Her leadership guides the college and our board and committees on governance matters.
+Louise balances her executive responsibilities with her other key responsibility: integrating reconciliation, equity, diversity, and inclusion into all aspects of the college's work.

 Her unwavering commitment to governing the practice of health professionals in the public interest focuses on addressing Indigenous-specific racism.
 She promotes equity and fairness in decision-making through due process and interprofessional collaboration.